slowernews/slowernews/rationales/index.md

 2022-04-12

 - This article from 2014 is still the best explanation I've found.
-Armed conflicts between nations are anachronistic and I strongly believe that stepping into one is always the wrong choice for for their people.
-It boils down to pride and irresponsibility from their leader.
+Armed conflicts between nations are anachronistic and I strongly believe that stepping into one is always the wrong choice for for *their people*.
+It boils down to pride and irresponsibility from *their leaders*.
 - If you are really into military strategy check these [daily summaries](https://www.understandingwar.org) or just wait for the videogames, I'm sure they'll be soon.

 ### Supercomputer can now run on light